leveraging data files for dynamic content in jekyll

 _data/products.yml

-Example content for products.yml
+Example content for products.yml:

 Accessing Data in Templates